agilgur5/django-serializable-model/README.md

 This is a good question.
 It was used in an older Django 1.5 codebase with Python 2.7.
 With Django 2.0 out, there are likely some changes that need to be made.

+UPDATE: Can confirm this works with Django 1.5-1.7 with Python 2.7.

+Django 1.8 removes the deprecated `get_query_set`, so `get_queryset` needs to be implemented

 ## Backstory